wandrade/drone-load-transportation/README.md

 rosmake ardrone_autonomy
 roslaunch ardrone_autonomy ardrone.launch
 ```
+If you experience some kind of conflict error, choose one of the two .launch files listed.

 - ar_pose: this node will perform the marker pose estimation (assuming you already attached the marker to the suspended load)
 ``` bash
 cd catkin_ws/src